RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 [![SimpleToolkit.SimpleShell](https://img.shields.io/nuget/v/SimpleToolkit.SimpleShell.svg?label=SimpleToolkit.SimpleShell)](https://www.nuget.org/packages/SimpleToolkit.SimpleShell/)

-The *SimpleToolkit.SimpleShell* package provides you with a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.
+The _SimpleToolkit.SimpleShell_ package provides you with a simplified implementation of .NET MAUI `Shell` that lets you easily create a custom navigation experience in your .NET MAUI applications.
+Same as .NET MAUI `Shell`, `SimpleShell` provides you with:

+- A single place to describe the logical hierarchy of an app.
+- A URI-based navigation scheme that permits navigation to any page in the app.

-> Before you begin using `SimpleShell`, I highly recommend familiarizing yourself with the normal `Shell` in .NET MAUI - especially with the URI-based [navigation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation), which works exactly the same as in `SimpleShell`.
+> Before you begin using `SimpleShell`, I highly recommend familiarizing yourself with the original .NET MAUI `Shell` - especially with the URI-based [navigation](https://learn.microsoft.com/en-us/dotnet/maui/fundamentals/shell/navigation), which works exactly the same as in `SimpleShell`.

 ## Getting Started

-In order to use *SimpleToolkit.SimpleShell*, you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file:
+In order to use _SimpleToolkit.SimpleShell_, you need to call the `UseSimpleShell()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleShell();
 ```

+This method also takes a boolean parameter `usePlatformTransitions`, which defaults to `true` and controls wheter platform-specific animated transitions between pages are used.

+`SimpleShell` uses platform-specific animated transitions by default.
+Although, these animated transitions can be modified, it is quite limited.
+If you want to take full control over the transitions, you need to disable the platform-specific ones by setting the `usePlatformTransitions` parameter to `false` and define your own [platform-independent animations](Transitions.md).

 ## SimpleShell

 `SimpleShell` is a simplified implementation of .NET MAUI `Shell`.
-All `SimpleShell` is is just a container for your content with the ability to put the hosting area for pages wherever you want, giving you the flexibility to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application while using great `Shell` URI-based navigation.
+All `SimpleShell` is is just a set of containers for your application content with the ability to put the hosting area for pages wherever you want.
+This gives you the flexibility to add custom tab bars, navigation bars, flyouts, etc. to your `Shell` application while using a great URI-based navigation.

+Even though `SimpleShell` inherits from the `Shell` class, many of its properites are not mapped to any platform controls.
+However, you can bind these properties to your custom controls.

+### Logical navigation structure

-Let's say we have four root pages - `YellowPage`, `GreenPage`, `RedPage` and `BluePage` - and one detail page - `YellowDetailPage`.
-Shell with a simple app bar and tab bar can be defined like this:
+Let's say we want to have an app with four root pages - `YellowPage`, `GreenPage`, `RedPage` and `BluePage` - and one detail page - `YellowDetailPage`.
+Logical navigation structure of the app can be defined in `SimpleShell` like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>